TheOpenSpaceProgram/osp-magnum/README.md

 something like this:

 **WireElement**
+* Base class for Machines
-* Stores an accesible list of WireInputs and WireOutputs
+* Has functions to list available WireInputs and WireOutputs
 * Inherited by Machine

 **WireOutput**